Cravath Publishes Winter 2026 Issue of Alumni Journal

 In addition, Cravath has extensive experience in the areas of cybersecurity and data privacy, offering a sophisticated perspective on key incident preparation and response issues, particularly in connection with significant cyberattacks and related public and regulatory disclosure and securities law matters.
 We also offer detailed analysis of important intellectual property arrangements in the context of blockchain, smart contracts, decentralized networks and associated applications.

-We bring to bear a broad base of legal expertise and market knowledge, supported by a deep bench of former leaders from the U.S. Securities and Exchange Commission, the Federal Deposit Insurance Corporation, the Board of Governors of the Federal Reserve System, the U.S. Department of the Treasury, the U.S. Patent and Trademark Office, the U.S. Department of Justice and various U.S. Attorneys’ Offices.
+We bring to bear a broad base of legal expertise and market knowledge, supported by a deep bench of former leaders from the U.S. Securities and Exchange Commission, the Board of Governors of the Federal Reserve System, the U.S. Department of the Treasury, the U.S. Patent and Trademark Office, the U.S. Department of Justice and various U.S. Attorneys’ Offices.

 Our attorneys are influential thought leaders who regularly provide insights into emerging and complex issues, including the continuously evolving cryptoasset regulation and securities law landscapes, the future of crypto enforcement and intellectual property rights within a Web3 environment.